2026 UEFA European Under-19 Championship qualification

-The 2026 UEFA European Under-19 Championship qualification is a men's under-19 national football team competition that will determine the seven teams joining the automatically qualified hosts Wales in the 2026 UEFA European Under-19 Championship final tournament.
+The 2026 UEFA European Under-19 Championship qualification was an under-19 men's national football team competition that determined the seven teams joining the automatically qualified hosts Wales in the 2026 UEFA European Under-19 Championship final tournament.

+Russia were excluded from the tournament due to the ongoing invasion of Ukraine.
+Therefore, excluding hosts Wales, 53 teams entered this qualification competition, which consists of the Qualifying round played in September–November 2025, followed by the Elite round played in spring 2026.
+Spain received a bye to the Elite round and did not participate in the Qualifying round.
 Players born on or after 1 January 2007 are eligible to participate.

-Russia was excluded from participating in the tournament due to the ongoing invasion of Ukraine.
-Spain has received a bye to the Elite Round and will not participate in the qualifying round.
-Therefore, excluding hosts Wales, 52 teams entered this qualification competition, which consists of a qualifying round played in September–November 2025, followed by an elite round played in spring 2026.

 Format

-The qualifying competition will consist of the following two rounds:
+The qualification consists of two rounds; both consist of several groups, which are played as single-round-robin mini-tournaments, with one team from each group selected as the host after the draw.